 Jake was someone I would be mates with for sure.
 He must have driven super quick as the 14km drive to the track went by in a flash.
 We connected over hiking, rugby, travel, and Denver.
 I wasn’t quite sure what he did for work as always seemed to be traveling (guessing we were of similar age) and he plans to start walking the Te Araroa Trail in December.
 Ideally in 100 days or less.

 Ride 10: Bealy Spur Trailhead back to Arthurs Pass

-Two Western European girls in another epic campervan were the first car to pass me after the hike, and pulled over to pick me up.
+Two Western European girls in another epic campervan was the first car to pass me after the hike and pulled over to pick me up.
 They were one month into their two-month kiwi road trip.
 They were loving all the South Island views but at this stage preferred the variety of views in the North Island.
-They both had quit there jobs and were so glad they had despite being a bundle of nerves before the trip which was conceived over alcohol.
+They both had quit their jobs and were so glad they had despite being a bundle of nerves before the trip which was conceived over alcohol.

 A Few Final Thoughts On Hitchhiking in New Zealand

 Hitchhiking is funny, I never see hitchhikers on the side of the road in NZ, but there are dozens if not hundreds doing so every day.
 In my room at the Fat Cod Backpackers in Picton, there were four of us and everyone was hitching.
 That was pretty random but sums up the hitchhiking culture in New Zealand.

 As always, I don’t recommend hitchhiking, but love it myself!
 Well it’s a love-hate relationship really.